rgergo67/laravel-barion/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?style=flat-square)](https://opensource.org/licenses/MIT)
 [![Packagist](https://img.shields.io/packagist/v/laravelhungary/laravel-barion.svg?style=flat-square)](https://packagist.org/packages/laravelhungary/laravel-barion)

+## Just for fun, don't use in production!

 Laravel-Barion is provides an easy way to use the Barion API with Laravel applications.
 Under the hood there is just a thin wrapper to make API calls simple.

 ## Installation

 1. Install the package using composer:

 `composer require laravelhungary/laravel-barion`